noothanpanthayi/dashboard/README.md

 # ReactJs Applications

-This web-based app is developed in ReactJs using TypeScript.
+This web-based app is developed in ReactJs with TypeScript.

 The following ReactJs features are used to develop the Online Shopping app: